WSU-cshimizu/ceg4110-group-project-no-grads/guests/guest-schrameck.md

 Popular Agile Frameworks: Kanban, Scrum, SAFe, Lean, eXtreme Programming (XP), Dynamic Systems Development Method (DSDM)
 * (Winsupply uses Kanban and Scrum)
+*  "Any framework can succeed.
+Every team has to figure out how to mold a framework into something that works for them."

+Lack of communication is often the biggest pitfall he sees.
+Lack of planning being the next biggest.

 Measuring success at Winsupply: amount of users of the product, performance of the team